agritheory/edgewise/readme.md

 ## Getting Started
 ### Prerequisites
-This library uses python >3.8 and requires that EdgeDB be installed.
+This library uses python >3.6 and requires that EdgeDB be installed.
 Follow the [installation instructions](https://edgedb.com/docs/tutorial/install) given in the EdgeDB documentation.

-This library [asyncio](https://docs.python.org/3/library/asyncio.html) by default and generally defers to it whenever possible.
+Edgewise is [asyncio](https://docs.python.org/3/library/asyncio.html) by default and generally defers to it whenever possible.
 See the [async is awesome](#async-is-awesome) and [Quart example](#quart-example) for more details.

 ### Why?
 The EdgeDB python library is intended to be relatively low-level and high performance.
 This library is designed to be intuitive and help you access and manipulate documents quickly in a object oriented style.
 If you're doing a large application with EdgeDB you should be prepared to use both libraries.